Macrometacorp/docs/docs/cep/tutorials/data-pipelining.md

 @info(name = 'Gather-query')
 insert into GroupedItemStream
--- Combine `item` from all events in a batch as a single JSON Array. select orderId, json:group(item) as items, store
+-- Combine `item` from all events in a batch as a single JSON array. select orderId, json:group(item) as items, store
 -- Collect events traveling as a batch via `batch()` window. from DiscountedItemStream window batch();